Books Like Fourth Wing — 7 Must-Read Picks

 Danielle L. Jensen • 2019

 Sent to spy on her new husband, a princess discovers the enemy king is nothing like she expected.
 Smart, slow-burn enemies-to-lovers fantasy romance with a morally grey love interest who earns every page of the reader's suspicion and affection.
+This is the pick for readers who loved the political layer of Fourth Wing — the sense that the romance is happening inside a much larger conflict, and that both parties are performing one role while secretly doing another.
+Jensen's plotting is precise and deeply satisfying.

 Frequently Asked Questions